Skip to main content

 Installation

-curl https://static.dylibso.com/cli/install.sh -s | sudo sh
+curl https://static.dylibso.com/cli/install.sh -s | bash

 To verify that the installation worked correctly, run xtp in your terminal.
 You should see something like the following: